okaybenji/text-engine/readme.md

 * `exits` (Array) - List of paths from this room.

+* `onEnter` (Function) - Optional - Function to be called when the player enters this room.

 ### What's an exit?

 An exit is an object with the following properties: